mathe00/obsidian-plugin-python-bridge/README.md

     -   Ensure the **HTTP Port** is set correctly (default is `27123`, 0 allows dynamic assignment).
     -   **Note on Multiple Vaults:** If you use this plugin in multiple Obsidian vaults simultaneously, you **must** configure a **unique HTTP Port** for each vault in its respective plugin settings to avoid conflicts.
 Your Python scripts will then need to target the correct port for the intended vault (the plugin sets the `OBSIDIAN_HTTP_PORT` environment variable to the *actual* listening port when running scripts).
     -   **(New!)
 Script-Specific Settings**: If you have scripts that define settings (using `define_settings`), click the "Refresh Definitions" button.
 Sections for your scripts should appear below, allowing you to configure them.
+    -   **(New!)
+Performance Tip**: Note the recommendation regarding the [Backlink Cache plugin](https://github.com/mnaoumov/obsidian-backlink-cache) if you plan to use the `get_backlinks` feature frequently in large vaults.
 7.  **Place the Python Library**:
     -   Download the `ObsidianPluginDevPythonToJS.py` file from this repository.
     -   **Crucially, place this `.py` file inside the Python scripts folder you configured in step 6.** This allows your scripts in that folder to easily `import ObsidianPluginDevPythonToJS`.